irisnet/irishub/docs/daemon/local-testnet.md

 Add that key into the genesis.app_state.accounts array in the genesis file

 :::tip
 this command lets you set the number of coins.
-Make sure this account has some uiris which is the only staking coin on IRISnet
+Make sure this account has some uiris which is the only staking coin on IRIShub
 :::

 ```bash